China, People's Republic of

 - A resident who claims tax refund on comprehensive income.

-Residents whose annual comprehensive income or IIT underpaid on comprehensive income for the tax years 2019 and 2020 is less than the stipulated threshold can be exempted from the annual reconciliation tax filing if the withholding agents have fulfilled their responsibility of withholding the correct amount of IIT.
-The stipulated threshold is annual comprehensive income not exceeding CNY120,000 or IIT underpaid not more than CNY400.
+For the tax years 2019 to 2023, residents whose annual comprehensive income or IIT underpaid on comprehensive income is less than the stipulated threshold can be exempted from the annual reconciliation tax filing if the withholding agents have fulfilled their responsibility of withholding the correct amount of IIT.
+The stipulated threshold is annual comprehensive income not exceeding CNY 120,000 or IIT underpaid not more than CNY 400.

 Payment of tax